nofusscomputing/centurion_erp_migrated/docs/projects/django-template/api.md

 - content `application/json`

-Passing a valid inventory report to this endpoint will update the device within the app if the device already exists.
+Passing a valid inventory report to this endpoint will update the device within the app.
+If the device doesn't exist it will be created.

 Report Format